-- x of AQ or local pool falls outside any of the control limits, - 2.
-Two successive $\bar{x}$ values for AQ or local pool fall outside the warning limits, or - 3.
-R of AQ or local pool exceeds the control limit.
+- 1. \overline{x} of AQ or local pool falls outside any of the control limits, - 2.
+Two successive \overline{x} values for AQ or local pool fall outside the warning limits, or 3.
+R of AQ or local pool exceeds the control limit. - 4.2.2 External Quality Control

-The external quality control for $HDL_2$ - and $HDL_3$ -cholesterol are similar as described in Section 4.1.2 for plasma lipids.
+The external quality control for HDL2- and HDL3-cholesterol are similar as described in Section 4.1.2 for plasma lipids.
 CDC samples are analyzed for total HDL-cholesterol only, since CDC currently provides no surveillance samples for cholesterol in HDL subfractions.
 However, HDL subfraction cholesterol are monitored in blind duplicates provided by the field centers, and long term drifts are monitored by calculation of means for participants in 3-monthly intervals.

-4.3 Quality Control of Apolipoprotein ApoA-I and ApoB Measurements precision in their quantitation is still a major challenge for a laboratory.
+4.3 Quality Control of Apolipoprotein ApoA-I and ApoB Measurements

+Despite the progress made in the characterization of apolipoproteins and in the understanding of apolipoprotein function, maintaining accuracy and precision in their quantitation is still a major challenge for a laboratory.
 Major variables in the quantitation of apolipoproteins by RIA are the standards, tracer, and antisera.
 It is therefore important to keep these sources of variation as constant as possible.
 Thus, one of the principles in maintaining long term stability is to avoid changing more than one of these variables within a reasonable period of time.
 There is no need to change the method of labeling apolipoproteins.
 ApoA-I standard is prepared in a quantity to last for the entire study period provided that this standard retains immunologic stability.
 ApoB standard (human LDL) may need to be prepared in monthly intervals because of instability of LDL.
 To avoid possible effects of interindividual differences in LDL on apoB quantitation, LDL is prepared from fresh plasma obtained from several subjects.
 With regard to antisera, we intend to use one batch of antiserum per analyte for the duration of this study.
 However, it has been our experience that identical results can be obtained with different antisera.
 Should a change in antiserum become necessary, equivalence of results with the previous assays will be established by using internal quality control pools.